BellezaEmporium/query-streamlink/README.md

 A Python webapp that is designed to redirect the end user to the stream they want, backed up by Streamlink.

+## Donating to the streamlink project

+This program is possible thanks to Streamlink.

+To support them, please make a donation to their [Open Collective page](https://opencollective.com/streamlink)

 ## How to load the program :

 Locally :